-Printing Light Pipes with the Form 1
+Printing Light Pipes with 3D Printing

 We’re in the business of building tools to make your designs happen.
 We’ve been amazed and delighted by the fantastically creative models that Form 1 users have posted in our forums: from the otherworldly sculptures of Robert Vignone and Ann Sidenblad, to the expert model-making of Brian Anderson, to the hilarious mini-figure props by Luke Porter.